Aspirants, when they begin IAS preparation, are generally confused. They are unsure about how to start, and what to study.

 - Those who pass mains: 3000/year;

-- Those who find mention in rank list after interview: 1000/year.
+- Those who find mention in the rank list after the interview: 1000/year.

-- Note: As 49.5% seats are reserved, if you are general category, you may need to be in the top 50% to ensure a place in the final rank list.
+- Note: As 49.5% of seats are reserved, if you belong to the general category, you may need to be in the top 50% to ensure a place in the final rank list.
 Read: Till Which Rank Can An Aspirant Get Into IAS, IPS or IFS?

 How To Start Preparing for Civil Services?

 To start the Civil Services Exam preparation, it is not a must to attend any coaching institutes.
 But good coaching – either online or offline – can be of great help to the candidates for proper guidance and knowledge.

 Path 1: IAS Self-Study (Online Coaching and Books)

 Self-study can be done at the comfort of one’s own home at less than 1/10th of the amount charged by many coaching institutes.
 There are no time/space constraints.
 This type of approach is suitable for working professionals and all others who feel that classroom coaching is unnecessary.